PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

         <div>
             <h2 className="text-center">{pageTitle}</h2>
 ```
-To accomodate our changes the `saveOrUpdate` function needs to be updated to this:
+To accommodate our changes the `saveOrUpdate` function needs to be updated to this:

 ```javascript
     const saveOrUpdate = (event) => {